Rust for Backend: axum and tokio in Real Services

 | CRUD productivity | Medium | High | Very high |

 Rust wins where per-node performance really matters: services under sustained load, Kafka consumption at high rates, gateways multiplexing thousands of connections.
-In typical CRUD services where the bottleneck is the database, not the language, the gain is marginal and the learning cost doesn’t pay back.
+In typical CRUD services where the bottleneck is the database, the gain is marginal and the learning cost doesn’t pay back.

 Cases Where It Pays Off